CGRC RACING RULES

 Draw, classification and seeding:

-1. The draw for trap places, at which the public may be present, shall be made at the time and place designated by the racing manager with consent of the controlling authority.
+1. The draw for trap places, at which the public may be present, shall be made at the time and place designated by the racing manager.
 Where there are five runners, trap 4 shall be vacant; where there are four runners, traps 2 and 5 shall be vacant; where there are tree runners, traps 1, 3 and 5 shall be vacant; where there are two runners, traps 1, 3, 5 and 6 shall be vacant.

 2. A greyhound classified as a wide runner in any race indicated on the racecard and published in the programme by a "W" against its name or against the trap number shall be a greyhound which in the opinion of the racing manager is best suited to start outside runners not so classified.
 The racing manager may classify a greyhound as an inside runner (I) and as a middle runner (M).